 Unfortunately, designing a fully accessible website isn’t always a walk in the park.

-Especially when you consider the incredible freedom WordPress gives you to download whatever plugins you want.
-Not to mention the sheer breadth of coding that you can write to make your site your own.
+This is especially when you consider the incredible freedom WordPress gives you to download whatever plugins you want, not to mention the sheer breadth of coding that you can write to make your site your own.

 In light of that, it’s near-on inevitable that you’ll end up veering away from the framework showcased in your accessible theme.

 Although a bit of effort might be required to ensure everyone, no matter their disability, economic status, or the device they’re using, can enjoy a website — it’s worth it.